-Coronavirus & Smoking: New Study Finds Increased Risks
+Coronavirus & Smoking: New study finds increased risks

 One study found it nearly doubles the rate of disease progression, and smokers were at greater risk of severe outcomes and death.

-“COVID-19 can be an especially serious threat to those who already have compromised lung function,” Dr. Harris warned.
+“COVID-19 can be an especially serious threat to those who already have compromised lung function,” Dr. Harris warns.

 Read more: https://nbcnews.to/2TszSR1